-The ENI SEIS II East project supports the regular production of UNECE environmental indicators and assessments as a basis for good governance in the field of the environment.
+The ENI SEIS II East project supports the regular production of UNECE environmental indicators and assessments as a basis for sound environmental governance.
 In a first instance, this will result in improved implementation of countries' international commitments related to environmental reporting and of preparation of regular State of Environment reports and indicator-based assessments in line with EU and EEA best practices.
-It highlights the need of putting in place a Shared Environmental Information System for streamlining the assessment landscape and building the regular reporting process.
+It highlights the need of putting in place a Shared Environmental Information System (SEIS) for streamlining the assessment landscape and building the regular reporting process.
 The project covers activities in the six Eastern Partnership countries, covering Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine. (http://eni-seis.eionet.europa.eu/east).